dmakarov/svm/spec.md

       to SVM?
    5. Make two local variables that will be used as output parameters of `MessageProcessor::process_message`.
-One will contain the number of executed units (TODO: need to explain).
+One will contain the number of executed units (the number of compute unites consumed in the transaction).
 Another is a container of `LoadedProgramsForTxBatch`.
-The latter is initialized with the slot (another dependency on `Bank`), and the clone of environments of `programs_loaded_for_tx_batch` (TODO: need to explain).
+      The latter is initialized with the slot (another dependency on `Bank`), and the clone of environments of `programs_loaded_for_tx_batch`
+         - `programs_loaded_for_tx_batch` contains a reference to all the `LoadedProgram`s
+            necessary for the transaction.
+It maintains an `Arc` to the programs in the global `LoadedPrograms` data structure.
       6. Call `MessageProcessor::process_message` to execute the
       transaction. `MessageProcessor` is contained in
       solana-program-runtime crate.
 The result of processing message is either `ProcessedMessageInfo` which is an i64 wrapped in a